Killing of Michael Brown: Dorian Johnson

 Johnson, a friend of Brown, who was with him that day, gave his account of the incident to media outlets in August.
 In media interviews, Johnson said Wilson pulled up beside them and said, "Get the fuck on the sidewalk."
 The young men replied they were "not but a minute away from [their] destination, and [they] would shortly be out of the street".
 Wilson drove forward without saying anything further and abruptly backed up, positioning his vehicle crosswise in their path.
-Wilson tried to open his door aggressively and the door ricocheted off both of their bodies and closed back on Wilson.
-Wilson, still in his vehicle, grabbed Brown around his neck through the open window, and Brown tried to pull away, but Wilson continued to pull Brown toward him "like tug of war".
+Wilson then allegedly tried to open his door aggressively and the door ricocheted off Brown and Johnson's bodies and closed back on Wilson.
+Wilson, still in his vehicle, purportedly grabbed Brown around his neck using his left hand through the open window, and Brown tried to pull away, but Wilson is said to have continued to pull Brown toward him "like tug of war".
+Johnson noted that Brown had the upper hand over Wilson owing to his position relative to the seated Wilson, his size advantage and because Wilson was only grabbing him with one hand.
 Johnson said Brown "did not reach for the officer's weapon at all", and was attempting to get free, when Wilson drew his weapon and said, "I'll shoot you" or "I'm going to shoot", and fired his weapon hitting Brown.
-Following the initial gunshot, Brown freed himself, and the two fled.
-Wilson exited the vehicle, and fired several rounds at the fleeing Brown, hitting him once in the back.
-Brown turned around with his hands raised and said, "I don't have a gun.
+Following the initial gunshot, Brown freed himself, and the two are said to have fled.
+Wilson exited the vehicle, and allegedly fired several rounds at the fleeing Brown, hitting him once in the back.
+Johnson said Brown then turned around with his hands raised and said, "I don't have a gun.
 Stop shooting!"
-Wilson then shot Brown several more times, killing him.
+Wilson is said to have then shot Brown several more times, killing him.